higgsch/Frogger/FroggerSource/Frogger/Samples/README.txt

-Examples of the form "Example#_obfuscated" are examples that trigger the obfuscator.
+Examples of the form "*_obfuscated" are examples that trigger the obfuscator.
-Examples of the form "Example#_linear" are not Frogger examples; instead they illustrate what the corresponding Frogger files are supposed to do.
+Examples of the form "*_linear" are not Frogger examples; instead they illustrate what the corresponding Frogger files are supposed to do.